zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 * `givenName`: a previously given user name
 * `sn`: the family name of the user.
 This feature has not been tested yet.
 * `mail`: a stored email address for this user

+These are the according entries in the configuration file:

 ```
 <claims-supported>